Table of Contents

 Pumping, lighting and heating costs can be significantly greater than traditional culture methods.
 In China, pond culture of tilapia is very low cost, making it difficult for western aquaponic system to compete.
 Heating costs of greenhouses in much reduced in Mediterranean areas compared to more temperate zones such as the UK.

-ii) High Dependance on Power Supply to Maintain Life
+iii) High Dependance on Power Supply to Maintain Life

 iii) Lack of Skilled Operators

 Production system design and management need to balance the needs of three living and interdependent organisms, namely the fish, the plants and the aquaponic bacteria.
 Excessive production regimes can quickly upset this balance and overcome the natural desire to maintain a balance.
 Generally speaking everything works well, but occasionally, and almost inevitably, something will go wrong and need immediate correction.
 Skilled and experienced staff are essential in getting to know how a system is performing.

 Reaping the Benefits of Aquaponics